huggingface/hub-docs/docs/hub/index.md

 The Hugging Face Hub is a platform with over 60K models, 6K datasets, and 6K demos in which people can easily collaborate in their ML workflows.
 The Hub works as a central place where anyone can share, explore, discover, and experiment with open-source Machine Learning.

 No single company, including the Tech Titans, will be able to “solve AI” by themselves – the only way we'll achieve this is by sharing knowledge and resources in a community-centric approach.
 We are building the largest open-source collection of models, datasets, demos and metrics on the Hugging Face Hub to democratize and advance ML for everyone 🚀.

+We encourage you to read the [Code of Conduct](https://huggingface.co/code-of-conduct) and the [Content Guidelines](https://huggingface.co/content-guidelines) to familiarize yourself with the values that we expect our community members to uphold 🤗.

 ## What can you find on the Hub?